connorwstein/exchange/README.md

-A first project in Rust - in-memory order book.
+A first project to explore Rust: an in-memory order book.

 ### Design
 According to [https://www.chrisstucchio.com/blog/2012/hft_apology.html] an order book needs to be organized by price level first and then by arrival time.